chibatching/select_all_slices/README.md

 # Select all slices plugin for Sketch app

-Sketch app plugin to select all slices.
+Sketch app plugin to select all slices and exportables.

 ## Download and Install